Ramya-4198/Assessment-CompanyClaims/README.md

 I've done a few unit tests on the Update claim end point - they are by no means exhaustive.
 With more time I would have tested all the endpoints as well as the validation rules.
 The errors for the validation rules are hard-coded - and I would usually take those out into separate string constants to allow me to reference them in tests etc. as well as to make sure they're consistent.

+## Missing

+In a full solution there are a couple of things that I would have included.

+The first is some Authentication/Authorisation on the different methods - this assuming that the API is deployed to the wider web and isn't published internally or behind an API Gateway or something.

+Second, I added a 'Company Name' property to the claim for informational purposes - I think this would have been better as a URL to the actual company record on the /company/{id} end point.
+I would have also done this in the 'get all claims' end point which supports paging to give the URL for the last and previous pages.
+In fact both the endpoints that return lists I would have wrapped in a containing object so I could add some meta-data about the results returned, e.g. page information and total records returned / available.

+Third, I've tried to only implement the endpoints required for the solution - I've not implemented any CREATE endpoints.
+Just a note on this I wouldn't generally expose an API as simple CRUD operations - I would want the API to reflect actual business flows.
+For example, I wouldn't usually have a blanket claims update - but several endpoints that would do operations like 'Settle Claim'.
+The consumer of the API would then provide only pertinent information to complete that transaction - such as settlement amount, settlement date and a comment.
+In a similar vein, the CREATE Claim operation would actually be something like a notification of loss operation rather than a straightforward DB insert.